-In the on demand test the apprentice must achieve a minimum 26 correct answers to gain a distinction in the assessment activity.
-In the on demand test the apprentice must demonstrate competence against a representative all of the grading criteria for a pass in Annex E (i).
+In the on demand test the apprentice must achieve a minimum 26 correct answers to gain a distinction in the assessment method.

-In the professional discussion the apprentice must demonstrate competence against all of the assessment criteria in Annex E (iii) and 4 out of the 6 criteria in Annex E(iv).
+In the professional discussion the apprentice must demonstrate competence against all of the grading criteria in Annex E (iii) and (iv).

-The independent end-point assessor will use the assessment tools and processes of their end-point assessment organisation to determine whether the pass and distinction grades have been achieved.
+The independent assessor will use the assessment tools and processes of their endpoint assessment organisation to determine whether the pass and distinction grades have been achieved.
 Tools will dictate, in detail, how each grade is achieved and their use will be internally and externally quality assured to further ensure assessment of apprentices across the sector is consistent, fair and reliable.

-Apprentices who fail to demonstrate competence against the standard identified in Annex A for the observations or the professional discussion will be considered to have failed that assessment.
-Apprentices who achieve 0-20 correct answers in the on-demand test will be considered to have failed that assessment.
+Apprentices who fail to demonstrate competence against the standard identified in Annex A for the simulated practical observations or the professional discussion will be considered to have failed those assessment methods.
+Apprentices who achieve 0-20 correct answers in the on-demand test will be considered to have failed that assessment method.

-The independent end-point assessor will be notified of successful completion of the on demand test (results of which will usually be computer generated and validated by the end-point assessment organisation, or if not computer generated but paper based, must use automated marking by the end-point assessment organisation and results notified), and then aggregate performance to determine the overall assessment outcome of fail, pass or distinction using a clearly defined, evidence-based process as prescribed by the end-point assessment organisation.
+The independent assessor will be notified of successful completion of the on demand test (results of which will usually be computer generated and validated by the end-point assessment organisation, or if not computer generated but paper based, must use automated marking by the end-point assessment organisation and results notified), and then aggregate performance to determine the overall assessment outcome of fail, pass or distinction using a clearly defined, evidence-based process as prescribed by the end-point assessment organisation.